bbuyukkahraman/zola/content/_index.md

 +++
-title = "Academic Workshop Zola Theme"
+title = "Academic Workshop Theme"
 +++

-# Design
+# Tasarım

 Welcome to the [Academic Workshop](https://github.com/aterenin/academic-workshop) Zola theme!
 This theme is designed for hosting a scientific workshop or seminar series website.